Animatron/player/README.md

 Run one of the `tests/index.html` and run any of the tests to see if something is broken in your version of player.

 #### Accessible from Cloud

+The player files are accessible from the Amazon S3 Cloud in different bundles, each is just one file, so you may choose what to take:

+* Standard Bundle (player only) is located at
+* Animatron Bundle (player + imprort) is located at
+* Develop Bundle
+* Hardcore Develop Bundle

+Include one of them as a script to your page, and you're done!

+Also, all files are accessible separately, if you want:

+*
+*
+*
+*

 #### Locally